hinance/hinance/README.md

 There's also a reproducible Dockerized
-[build automation](https://github.com/hinance/www) for the project homepage, which includes all the necessary dependencies.
+[build automation](https://github.com/hinance/www) for the project homepage, which includes all the necessary dependencies and the example.
 The Docker container is pre-built and uploaded to the repository, but if you want to build it yourself, keep in mind that it takes about 1 hour on 4 cores, 8GB RAM machine.